SAP-archive/teched2020-IIS361/exercises/ex4/README.md

-Exercise 4 - Preparing texts for translation
+Bonus Exercise 1 - Preparing texts for translation
 =============================================

 In this exercise, you will generate the translation text keys for the hard-coded string values you used in the previous exercises.
 For this you will use the i18n support of the XMl annotation LSP.